 One of the most important objectives of every business is lead generation or sales conversions.
 Live chat does help you in providing better customer support but if used effectively, it can be a great lead generation tool.

 Initiating the chats with website visitors who show interest in your services can help in converting visitors to customers.
-Measuring the leads generated from live chat channel is a metric which can show you its effectiveness.
+Measuring the leads generated from the live chat channel is one of the most important live chat metrics which should be measured.

 Monitor the leads regularly and based on the results, you may want to give your executives a soft-skills training.

-As soon as the live chat session ends, you can take the feedback using post-chat survey or may ask for rating about their chat experience.
-This data gives you invaluable and actionable insights.
+Ratings are a great way to measure the live chat performance benchmark.
+As soon as the live chat session ends, you can take the feedback using post-chat survey, or may ask for rating about their chat experience.
+Feedback which you get from these surveys will give you invaluable and actionable insights.

 7. Website Visitors to Chats

-This metric will help you judge the engagement level of your website.
+This live chat metric will help you judge the engagement level of your website.
 If this data is joined with the “time spent on the website” and then judged can give you valuable insights.

-- If the time spent on the website is low and website visitors to chats is also low, then you may need to make changes in your website.
-It will help you in making website more engaging and website visitors may interact with live chat agents.
+- If the time spent on the website is low and website visitors to chats is also low, then you may need to make changes on your website.
+It will help you in making the website more engaging and website visitors may interact with live chat agents.

 8. Missed Chats to Successful Chats

 When you receive more than expected number of website visitors, live chat requests can be overwhelming.
-This leads to increase in missed chats and hence loosing opportunities.
+This leads to an increase in missed chats and hence losing opportunities.

 You may enable the queuing feature or increase the concurrent chats so that visitors may have the idea about the waiting time.